cqse/teamscale-client-python/config/README.md

 into the root of the repository you want to analyze.
 Then, change the configuration in that file (e.g. url to Teamscale, project id etc.) to match your setting.

-# Configuration as build step in editors like Sublime VS Code
+# Configuration as build step in editors like Sublime or VS Code

 The precommit client will print the fetched findings to `stdout` in a format similar to gcc findings.
 This allows you to use the highlighting capabilities of your editors to mark the findings inline.